 An optically transparent mouse brain tissue to visualize individual neuronal connectivities in multiscale

 We develop a new tissue transformation technology called SHIELD to image thick intact tissues at cell-by-cell resolution in multiscale.
 The whole process is involved with the development of new tissue preservation method by polyfunctional epoxy, followed by tissue clearing for optical transparentizing.
 SHIELD allows preservation of tissue archietecture, fluorescence, multiple biomolcules including proteins and nucleic acids simultaneously, which was not possible by other methods previously.
 As a result, various cell types in organ-scale tissues can be mapped in single-cell resolution by interogating viral fluorescence labels, proteins, RNAs simultaenously.
 Tracing neuronal projections throughout the intact brain sample can be performed for the construction of true single-cell level neuronal connectivity map.
-(Park, Sohn and Chen et al. Nat.
+(Park et al. Nat.
 Biotechnol.
 2019).

 Flexible, transparent, 3D soft nanobio robotics for single-cell monitoring